Configure and connect industrial devices and systems in any environment.

 Connect natively to ThingWorx using an AlwaysOn protocol SDK

-SDKs are available for Java, C, .net, Android, and iOS and allow you to connect your devices to ThingWorx with the AlwaysOn protocol.
+SDKs are available for Java, C, .net and Android and allow you to connect your devices to ThingWorx with the AlwaysOn protocol.
 Using the Edge SDKs will give you all the flexibility you need to meet your application's requirements and build robust, secure, full-featured edge integrations and gateways for any platform.